 Category Archives: Announcements

-Dr. Udell’s New Advice for Choosing a Pediatrician
+Dr. Udell’s Advice for Choosing a Pediatrician

 The New York Times recently published their version of “How to Choose the Right Pediatrician“.
 That was great advice for the last century.
 Web-savvy parents being more knowledgable than co-authors Prof. Chang and Dr. Wilkerson gave due credit, my estimation of what families need to consider may provide a more useful prescription.